philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 ### macOS

-TODO
+Navigate to the `.build` folder of the repo directory.
+You may need to press `Cmd + Shift + .` to show hidden files in Finder.
+Double-click `image.ppm`.
+Preview will launch automatically.

+Go to <b>File</b> > <b>Export</b>.
+Keep the image name as "image", with no file extension.
+Change <b>Format</b> from "JPEG" to "PNG".
+Change the destination to your Desktop folder (or wherever is most convenient).
+Click <b>Save</b>.
+Double-click on the image and a new Preview window should appear.

 ### Windows

-Install "GIMP" from the Microsoft Store.
+Download [GIMP](https://apps.microsoft.com/detail/9pnsjclxdz0v?hl=en-US&gl=US) from the Microsoft Store.
 Right-click `image.ppm` in the `.build` folder and open with "GIMP 3".
 Be careful to not accidentally use the paintbrush tool when clicking in the window.

 Go to <b>File</b> > <b>Export As</b>.
 Set the name to "image.png".
 The contents of the `.build` folder should appear in the file system preview.
 Click <b>Export</b>.
 Leave the default settings and click <b>Export</b> again.
 Right-click `image.png` in the `.build` folder and open with "Photos".